chuckremes/ttk-containers/README.md

 # Legs

-These are collection containers that aggregate information from Leg::Position or Leg::Order objects.
+These are collection containers that aggregate information from Leg objects.
 In the case of a Legs::Position, the value of the container is determined by its constituent Leg objects.
 In the case of a Legs::Order, the container itself has a value while the Leg objects do not; that is, the container value is not aggregated